Areas of expertise

 possible solution:

-The formula for superior results is to parachute in an undercover operator (qualified third party) who is truly impartial for accurate reporting results.
+The formula for superior results is to parachute in a highly experienced undercover operator (qualified third party) who is truly impartial for accurate reporting results.
 The undercover operator is not socially connected or live within a hundred miles of the plant site so as to limit bias in reporting integrity.
-No one onsite is informed of the undercover operator's mission (This includes security, plant manager(s) and or plant superintendent(s) down to the janitorial staff).
+No one onsite is informed of the undercover operator's mission (This includes security, plant manager(s) and or plant superintendent(s) friends or relatives of upper management).
 The undercover operator, operates under an innocuous pretense for their personal protection, to preserve the integrity of the observations and to insure no one is alerted to the fact there is an observation in progress.
 The undercover operator monitors plant operator behavior.

 A picture may be worth a thousand words